Kaidasenpai/JBAEM_VOL1_ISSUE1/Seroprevalence of Rubella Virus Antibodies and Antibody Titer Among Childbearing Aged Women/MD/Seroprevalence of Rubella Virus Antibodies and Antibody Titer Among Childbearing-Aged Women.md

 A descriptive, cross-sectional, observational, study was conducted to assess the seroprevalence of rubella virus-specific antibodies and antibody titers among women aged 16-45 years, at the Libyan International Medical University.
 The study was carried out between May 4th, 2024 and July 24th, 2024.

 Ethical approval was granted by the ethical committee of the Libyan International University.
-Sample size of 160 participants was calculated by Cochran’s formula (n0 = (Z<sup style="color:;">2</sup> × p × q) / e<sup style="color:;">2</sup>) considering 95% confidence level, 5% margin of error and 85.9% seroprevalence rate of rubella antibodies.
+Sample size of 160 participants was calculated by Cochran’s formula (n0 = (Z<sup>2</sup> × p × q) / e<sup>2</sup>) considering 95% confidence level, 5% margin of error and 85.9% seroprevalence rate of rubella antibodies.
 Before collecting samples, written consent was obtained from the participants, and verbal details of the research were provided.

 A total of 166 blood samples were collected using a convenient sampling approach from female participants within the target age range.
 The blood samples collected were analyzed for the presence and concentration of rubella-specific IgG and IgM antibodies.
 These antibody markers serve as indicators of past exposure (IgG) and current infection (IgM) with the rubella virus.